adam-rw/ssh-proxy/README.md

 `./ssh-proxy --start`

-This will start SSH Proxy on localhost port 8080
+This will start SSH Proxy on localhost port 8080.

+Use with a browser proxy like [FoxyProxy](https://getfoxyproxy.org/) by setting the proxy host to `localhost`, port `8080` and type `Socks 5`.

 ### Other Options